you’ve accumulated a file of finished or nearly-finished poems

 we’ll identify your best poems, & those yet to be written, & consider how to assemble them into something that is greater than the sum of its parts.

-twice during the session, I’ll read your work for what unifies it aesthetically, thematically, conceptually, or otherwise, & provide written feedback on individual poems.
+twice during the session, I’ll read your work for what unifies it aesthetically, thematically, conceptually, or otherwise, & provide feedback on individual poems.

 I’ll address your specific questions and concerns during live video workshops & in private monthly tutorials.

-with the support of helpful essays, writing exercises & the examination of how other books of poems are made, we’ll achieve a clearer understanding of what’s possible with your poems, even if they are still in progress.
+with the support of helpful essays, writing exercises & the examination of how other books of poems are constructed, we’ll achieve a clearer understanding of what’s possible with your poems, even if they are still in progress.

 this once-per year course is limited to 6 participants so your work will receive my full attention.